diesimo-ai/self-driving-car-projects/p6-visual-odometry-for-localization/readme.md

 Then simply run the notebook each cell sequentially to see the results.

-## Results
+## Final Results

 <img src="./doc/vo-trajectory-ouput-0.png" width="800" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

 ## Contributing

-Please create a pull request if you want to take this project to a new next level.
-There are still great cool stuffs & ideas to add on, do not hesitate to add your own below.
+Please create a pull request if you want to take this project grow. there are still many stuffs to be added on.
+Also, do not hesitate to open an issue if you encounter any problem

 `@TODO - list`

 ```
-- Convert notebook into a python project
+- Split the notebook into python modules
 - Package the project into a PyPi package
 - Create a C++ version of the model
 ...